 Sometimes, it’s the contact center processes that slow down the agents, such as multiple logins required for different systems.
 When an agent has to log in to the ticketing system, the CRM system, and then the payment system, it takes longer for him to do his job, negatively affecting operational efficiency as well as customer satisfaction.
 When considering the sheer number of inquiries each contact center fields each day, applying RPA to alleviate even some of the contact center workload will have a major impact on streamlining processes and improving profitability.

-The Potential Value of RPA in Call Centers
+The Potential Value

 There are two forms of RPA – attended and unattended – and both have value for a contact center.
 Attended RPA are automated processes launched by the agents themselves as part of their daily workflow- for example, logging in to multiple systems at once, or launching a series of post-call tasks such as customer emails and future follow-up tasks.
 Unattended RPA generally works autonomously in the background, such as monthly invoice processing or customer reminders.
 Both types of RPA make contact center agents more effective by offloading repetitive tasks and giving them the space to focus on more value-added areas – namely, pleasing customers.